jenkinsci/docker/README.md

 COPY --chown=jenkins:jenkins executors.groovy /usr/share/jenkins/ref/init.groovy.d/executors.groovy
 ```

-# Attaching build executors
+# Connecting agents

 You can run builds on the controller out of the box.
 The Jenkins project recommends that no executors be enabled on the controller.

-In order to attach agents **through an inbound connection**, map the port: `-p 50000:50000`.
+In order to connect agents **through an inbound TCP connection**, map the port: `-p 50000:50000`.
-That port will be used when you connect agents.
+That port will be used when you connect agents to the controller.

-If you are only using [SSH (outbound) build agents](), port mapping is not required.
+If you are only using [SSH (outbound) build agents](https://plugins.jenkins.io/ssh-slaves/), this port is not required, as connections are established from the controller.
+If you connect agents using web sockets (since Jenkins 2.217), the TCP agent port is not used either.

 # Passing JVM parameters